-If something comes up unexpectedly and you need curls pronto, heat treating is likely to be better for you, otherwise enjoy these more natural fixes.
+If something comes up unexpectedly and you need curls pronto, heat treating is likely to be better for you.
+Yet be careful in how you do this, as another 2011 study found that “the type of damage caused by heat treatments is different in wet versus dry hair”.
+If you’re not in a rush, though, enjoy these more natural fixes.
 Effective with all kinds of short hair, and in every kind of season from summer to winter, curling your hair without heat is a great and safe option, as we will describe in this How Best To Curl Short Hair Without Using Heat feature!

 How To Curl Short Hair With Foam Rollers Or Flex Rods

 You can achieve that timeless retro vintage look with these, and you’ll look fabulous.
 Big rollers will create big and lengthy curls while small ones will create small and short curls.
 Foam rollers will be really soft on your head, or you can even get Flex-rods which will create pretty, tight, spiral curls